ibi-group/otp-middleware/docs/trip-monitoring.md

 ### Journey State

-The journey state contains various attributes that deal with real-time trip monitoring, including:
-- Matching itinerary
-- Target date and trip status (upcoming, in the past, active, trip not found)
+Each `MonitoredTrip` object has a `JourneyState` instance that contains the latest trip monitoring state as a result of running `CheckMonitoredTrip` logic.
+If a `JourneyState` object's fields are not populated (or are zero), the trip is deemed to not have been monitored before.

+Once an occurrence of a trip completes, the journey state is "reset", so that notifications can be sent again for the next trip occurrence.

+A `JourneyState` consists of the following attributes:

+- `matchingItinerary` with any real-time updates
-- Latest departure and arrival delay updates
+- `targetDate` and `tripStatus`
+  - `NO_LONGER_POSSIBLE` (not used) if no matching itinerary has been found in a week
+  - `NEXT_TRIP_NOT_POSSIBLE` if no matching itinerary has been found for the next occurrence of the trip
+  - `TRIP_UPCOMING` if a matching itinerary could be fetched for the next occurrence of the trip
+  - `TRIP_ACTIVE` if the current time is after the start time and before the end time of the matching itinerary most recently fetched
+  - `PAST_TRIP` for one-time trips that happened in the past
+- `scheduled{arrival/departure}TimeEpochMillis` contains the scheduled trip start/end times (in millis) for the `targetDate`.
+- `baseline{arrival/departure}TimeEpochMillis` and `hasRealtimeData` contains the most recent updated trip start/end times (in millis) for the matching itinerary.
-- Notifications sent, so that the same notifications are not unnecessarily repeated to users.
+- `lastNotifications` (and `lastNotificationTimeMillis`) holds all notifications sent , so that the same notifications are not unnecessarily repeated to users.
+- `lastCheckedEpochMillis` used to space out checks within 30 minutes and one hour before trip starts.

 ## Itinerary Existence Checking